OpenCHAMI/openchami.org/content/architecture/overview.md

 ## 🔄 How Components Interact

 OpenCHAMI follows a **microservices-based** approach where each service operates independently but communicates through a secure API.
-Below is a high-level **Mermaid.js diagram** illustrating these interactions:
+Below is a high-level diagram illustrating these interactions:

 ```mermaid
 graph TD;